Skills, career opportunities and employment related to study of social sciences

 Use the other sections of this web site to

-Don’t forget to check the careers home page regularly for news of events, forums, careers fairs and short courses.
-If you are an OU student you can participate in and read entries on our online forums.
+Don’t forget to check the careers home page regularly for news of events, forums, webinars, careers fairs and short courses.
+If you are an OU student you can participate in and read entries on our online forums and webinars.

 If you are a mature student you may find our tips for mature graduates page useful to help you tackle the graduate employment market.